All All News Products Insights AI DevOps and CI/CD Community

 8. Visual Testing

-Visual testing is a software testing technique that focuses on verifying the visual aspects of an application's user interface (UI).
-It involves examining the graphical elements, layout, and overall appearance of the software to ensure that it matches the expected design and behavior.
+Visual testing focuses on verifying the visual aspects of an application's UI.
+It examines graphical elements, layout, and overall appearance to ensure they match expected design and behavior.

 • Size